uboslinux/ubos-website/content/docs/operation/installation/x86_docker.md

 weight: 40
 ---

-UBOS is available on the Docker hub.
+UBOS is available on the Docker hub for `x86_64`.
+These instructions are the same regardless of the operating system that Docker runs on.

+{{% warning %}}
+Running UBOS in Docker on an ARM computer, such as a Mac with Apple Silicon, is currently not supported.
+{{% /warning %}}

 To run UBOS using Docker:

 1. Make sure you have a reasonably recent Docker installation on your machine.

 1. Boot UBOS with a command such as this:

    ```
-   % docker run -i -t --privileged -p 8080:80 ubos/ubos-green
+   % docker run -i -t --privileged -p 8080:80 -p 8443:443 ubos/ubos-green
    ```

    <div class="admonition note"><p class="admonition-title">Note</p>